Women's and Gender Studies Faculty List

 Karen Sandell (Social Work) teaches social work courses focusing on issues relating to women, children, and society.
 Her current research interests include teaching innovations in social work education, technology and social work education, and feminist practice.

-Michelle Scatton-Tessier (Foreign Languages & Literatures) is the director of the Women’s Studies & Resource Center.
+Michelle Scatton-Tessier (World Languages and Culture) is the director of the Women's Studies & Resource Center.
 She teaches courses on French language, culture and French/Francophone film.

 Julie-Ann Scott (Communications Studies) teaches courses in performance studies, storytelling, and qualitative methods.
 Her research focuses on the intersections of gender, disability, and the cultural performance of identity.